aarpon/hrm_docs/docs/user/step2_sphericalaberration.rst

 indexes of the objective immersion medium and the sample embedding medium.

-HRM will automatically detect this mismatch and ask whether the aberration should be corrected for as long as a theoretical PSF is used during deconvolution.
-This question is skipped otherwise.
+HRM will automatically detect this mismatch and ask whether the aberration should be corrected for when using a theoretical PSF.

 .. note:: Spherical aberration can be corrected for by creating different
           theoretical PSFs (with slightly changing shapes) at different